feast-dev/feast/docs/how-to-guides/running-feast-in-production.md

 ### Option #1 (currently preferred)

 * Feast SDK is being triggered by CI (eg, Github Actions).
-It applies the latest changes from Repository to Feast Registry
+It applies the latest changes from the feature repo to the Feast registry
 * Airflow manages materialization jobs to ingest data from DWH to Online Store periodically
 * For stream ingestion Feast Python SDK is used in the existing Spark / Beam pipeline
 * Online Features are served via either a Python feature server or a high performance Java feature server